 The best news is that AIS over VHF is a lot more economical than a radar system, not only in power consumption but financially also and gives a clutter free screen.

-The most COST effective way is wired up, like the picture, bottom right.
+The most COST effective way is wired like the picture on the right.

-The RC circuit or filter installation price is NZ$125.-, if done by us; This price includes postage back to your address in NZ or you can purchase a DIY kit for less than NZ$100 aimailed to anywhere in the world.
+The RC circuit or filter installation price is NZ$125.-, if installed by us; This price includes postage back to your address in NZ or you can purchase a DIY kit for less than NZ$100 aimailed to anywhere in the world.

-To send your radio to us by mail, NZ Post provides an economical service (Parcel_Post) in New Zealand and parcels are automatically insured.
+To send your radio to us by mail, New Zealand Post provides an economical service (Parcel_Post) Parcels are automatically insured.

-However if you wish to go the DIY way, it is just NZ$97.- (About US$70) incl. postage worldwide.
+However if you wish to go the DIY way, it is just NZ$97.- (About US$70) free airmail worldwide.

 Prefer to install it yourself?